kh3rm/event-bridge-tech-report/README.md

 The initial plan was to write this report under the title **_Socket Bridge_**.
 While accurate enough as far as describing the implementation, that framing places slightly misplaced emphasis on the transport mechanism rather than on the architectural role.

-Seen through this lens, the structure is thus better and more generally and accurately conceptualized as an **_Event Bridge_**.
+Seen through this lens, the structure is better and more generally and accurately conceptualized as an **_Event Bridge_**.

 The WebSockets in this example, although very useful, and a pleasure to work with, are really incidental.
 The real value lies in the separations and boundaries that this component and setup enforce.